Priyanknasit/JLT-INDIA-Challenge/Readme.md

 3]The output would be put inside the Total_Output folder

-Video Link for the Video Tutorial: https://youtu.be/pHe91G45YDw
+Video Link for the Video Tutorial: https://youtu.be/pHe91G45YDw The Presentation is in the repository with the name JLT INDIA CHALLENGE1.pptx

 If any problem persists, contact Priyank Nasit:8905902752, SunderEshwar: 7623956506